Lucci-k/lucci-k.github.io/index.md

 The following is a list of my planned objectives for my enhancements of this project:

--Create more robust test cases.
+- Create more robust test cases.
--Build knowledge in another popular testing library.
+- Build knowledge in another popular testing library.
--Convert the original project to JavaScript.
+- Convert the original project to JavaScript.
--Build test cases before writing the project’s code.
+- Build test cases before writing the project’s code.
--Improve the readability and comments of the code.
+- Improve the readability and comments of the code.

 	These are all the objectives I have accomplished.
 There is one small exception.
 I did not build a CLI or a GUI for a user to interact with the project.
 The reason for this is that this project was much more time consuming than what I was able to allot to it.
 My core objectives were still met, and I believe the project’s state shows my ability to write tests well enough.
 At this point, my time will be better spent working on my other due enhancements.